-- All successful applicants will enrol in a total of three units of study: BUSS2500 Washington D.C Placement Program (enrolled via the University of Sydney Business School) and two UCDC units: The Presidency and the Executive Branch; and an elective from a list of approved options.
+- All successful applicants will enrol in a total of three units of study: BUSS2500 Washington D.C Placement Program (enrolled via the University of Sydney Business School) and two UCDC elective units from a list of approved options.

-- Upon successful completion, students will receive a total of 18 credit points towards their degree at Sydney.
-(6cp for BUSS2500, and 12cp of credit from UCDC).
+- Upon successful completion, students will receive a total of 18 credit points towards their degree.
+(6cp for BUSS2500, and 12cp from UCDC).
 Please note: the credit from UCDC units will be unspecified electives, and will not count towards any of your majors or specialisations.

-- Successful applicants will be placed within a business, government, non-government or media organisation for a period of approximately nine weeks.
+- Successful applicants will be placed within a business, government, not-for profit or media organisation for a period of nine weeks.

-- As far as possible, the Business School will allocate internships according to a student's educational background and interests.
-However this is dependent on availability and it cannot be guaranteed that an intern's role will be directly related to their particular area of study.
+- As far as possible, the Business School and the US Studies Centre will allocate placements according to a student's educational background and interests.
+However this is dependent on availability and it cannot be guaranteed that an student's role will be directly related to their specific area of study.

 - Students must not attempt to facilitate work placement arrangements in the US on their own.

-- The University of Sydney, United States Studies Centre, University of California Washington Center and internship organisations, require all interns to perform their respective duties in a professional manner and to abide by the normal work ethics and conditions as set by the host organisations.
+- The University of Sydney, United States Studies Centre, University of California Washington Center and host organisations, require all students to perform their respective duties in a professional manner and to abide by the normal work ethics and conditions as set by the host organisations.

-- No intern shall misrepresent the University of Sydney, United States Studies Centre, University of California Washington Center or host organisation in any way.
-Inappropriate use of the institution's name and resources, either professionally or otherwise may result in the immediate termination of the intern from the program.
+- No student shall misrepresent the University of Sydney, United States Studies Centre, University of California Washington Center or host organisation in any way.
+Inappropriate use of the institution's name and resources, either professionally or otherwise may result in the immediate termination of the student from the program.

 Visa and travel arrangements